 Yes, you can lose more than your stop price.
 This can happen in a thinly traded market, when the price gaps below your stop or when the market is moving fast.
 To limit what you are willing to sell your stock for you can use a stop limit order.

 The main disadvantage is that on occasion you will be taken out of the stock and the price will quickly revert back above your stop price.
-You will find that you will end up selling at or close to the low of the day and while this can be frustrating it is just part of the game.
+In some instances, you will end up selling at or close to the low of the day and while this can be frustrating it is just part of the game.
 Provided you can accept this and not get extremely frustrated the advantages outweigh the disadvantages.

-Of course if you are the type of person that can sell a stock once it reaches your predetermined sell zone then you do not really need a stop as long as you have access to the market during the day and are able to check up on your positions from time to time.
+Of course if you are the type of person that can sell a stock once it reaches your predetermined sell zone then you do not really need a stop as long as you have access to the market during the day, are able to check up on your positions from time to time and can sell the stock when the market indicates that it is time to sell.

 In a nutshell, a stop loss is used to protect you such that you can trade another day.